PacificCommunity/ofp-sam-transition-plan/notes/online_meeting/doodle/doodle_groups.md

 15. Darcy overlaps with Mark, Rich, Nicholas, Michael, Caro, and Darcy on 16b

-16. Nick can make it on 14b, we need him
+16. Nick can make it on 16b, see email

-=> 14b
+=> 16b

 ---

-People who can make it on 13d (but not 14b):
+People who can make it on 13d (but not 16b):

-Nick Davies       SPC
 Giancarlo Correa  WHAM
 Fan Zhang         ALSCL
 Bjarki Elvarsson  Gadget